NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 var bandNames = getNewBandNames('PC', numComponents);
 var finalPcaImage = pcaImage.arrayFlatten([bandNames]);  // Convert to regular image

-// Export the PCA results to Earth Engine Assets
+// Export the PCA results to Earth Engine Assets, changing the assetId so that it points to your cloud project
-// This step may take several minutes to complete Export.image.toAsset({
+// This step may take around 10 minutes to complete Export.image.toAsset({
     image: finalPcaImage,
     description: 'PCA_LIRO_2022',